Where can I buy your cheese from?

 Are your cheeses aged?
 What does that mean?

-Yes, the Dilectio Blue, Camembert and Chèvre are aged cheeses.
+Yes, the Dilectio Blue and Camembert are aged cheeses.
 After the cashews and other ingredients are mixed, they go into moulds and then into a cool and humid environment for a number of weeks for aging.
 During this process, each cheese is checked regularly for consistency and flavour development.

 How different is Vegan cheese making compared to traditional cheese making?